cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 transactions.

-**When an application is run,** each program of an application (and any sub-programs) is executed by calling first ``initilaize()`` and (eventually) ``destroy()`` for each program and sub-program.
+**When an application is run,** each program of an application (and any sub-programs) is executed by calling first ``initialize()`` and (eventually) ``destroy()`` for each program and sub-program.
 In these methods, dataset operations and transactions are allowed.

-The following of the program lifecycle is a combination of CDAP's conventions and the implmentation of specific interfaces.
-They can be summarised as:
+The following of the program lifecycle is a combination of CDAP's conventions and the implementation of specific interfaces.
+They can be summarized as:

 - At deployment time: